OSE3Sandbox/openshiftv3-workshop/ops1-storage.md

 We are going to deploy two applications into a new namespace.
 We will provision the fast storage to one of the apps and slow storage to the other.

+The storage scenario is implemented with the same type of storage, in a real life scenario, we would use different storage provider

 ##### Step 1 - Create Storage Classes

 Look at one of the storage class (fast-aws-storageclass.yaml for example):

+<Strong> IMPORTANT, AWS EBS storage is pinned to an AWS zone, you must change the storage to map to the region where your nodes are deployed</Strong>

 ```
 kind: StorageClass